Leafwing-Studios/Emergence/design/src/water.md

 - as a reskinned resource (*Mindustry*, *Against the Storm*, *Factorio*)
 - as a medium for first-person transport (*Raft*, *Stormworks*)

-Let's focus on a few particularly relevant examples.
+Some games do a better job though: let's focus on a few particularly relevant examples.

 ### Factorio

 Water is a resource.
 It can be extracted endlessly and rapidly, and shipped huge distances.
-It's vital for power production, but in base Factorio it's only used after that for oil production.
+It's vital for power production (both initially and in the late game), but in base Factorio it's only used after that for oil production.

 Water is also an obstacle, both for the player's factory and the biters.
 It serves as both a natural defense and limit to factory growth.
 This can be overcome by building landfill, a mid-game tech that allows players to replace water with land.